benathi/fasttext-multisense/README.md

 ```

 ### Analyze FastText Object in Python

-We additionally provide a FastText python wrapper for the original FastText objects (for instance, models downloaded from ..) or our multisense-FastText objects.
-Our models are in the format that can be loaded by *multift.py* directly.
-One can also  convert FastText objects to our model format via:
+We additionally provide a functionality to convert the original FastText objects (the *.bin* models downloaded from www.fasttext.cc) to our format, which can then be loaded into a Python object using *multift.py*.
+Note that the model based on *.bin* can calculate the representation for any given word that might not be in the directionary.
+This has the advantage over using *.vec* files which contains pre-calculated vectors of words in the training dictionary.

+One can convert a *.bin* file into our format via:
 ```
 ./multift output-model modelfiles/downloaded_model.bin
 ```

-The models in our format will be saved in **modelfiles/downloaded_model.in**.
-This model can be loaded with our Python script using:
+The model in our format will be saved in **modelfiles/downloaded_model.in**, **modelfiles/downloaded_model.out**, etc. This model can be loaded with our Python script using:
 ```
 ft = multift.MultiFastText(basename=modelfiles/downloaded_model, multi=False)
 ```